What Are Commodities and How Do You Trade Them?

 As a buyer of high-quality copper, it doesn't matter which mining company produced it as long as the same quality of copper can be received.

 Who trades commodities and why?

 Farmers, miners, investors, speculators, consumers, and strategic users buy and sell commodities for a variety of reasons.
 For example, a farmer in the Midwest may want to pre-sell his corn in something known as the futures market so he can sleep well at night.
 He'll know he won't be bankrupted if corn prices decline between the time he lays out the planting, and when he's ready to go to deliver to market.

 An airline might buy fuel at a fixed rate using a futures contract in order to avoid the market volatility of crude oil and gasoline.

 A company like Kraft Heinz might buy huge amounts of raw coffee for future use in the manufacturing of its Maxwell House coffee brand at today's prices, allowing it the company to monitor and measure its upcoming production costs.

 Most, but not all, commodities trade on what is known as a commodities exchange such as the Chicago Board of Trade (CBOT) or the New York Mercantile Exchange (NYMEX).
-This allows incredible efficiency and risk reduction for a variety of reasons.
-You can also buy commodities directly.
-For example, you might purchase Canadian gold maple leaf coins and store them somewhere safe as a hedge against inflation risk.
+In this way, you can buy and sell commodities in a similar way as stocks.